General instructions:

 Dim rng As Range

-Dim uniqueValues As Variant
+Dim uniqueValues As Variant‘ Define the range

 Set rng = Range(“A1:A10”)‘ Get unique values using the UNIQUE function